mjneary10/shaunagra-test/content/cards/confirmation/confirmation-cards-personalised-god-daughter-dove-cutout-with-cross.md

 image ="/img/cards/confirmation/confirmation-cards-personalised-god-daughter-dove-cutout-with-cross/confirmation-cards-personalised-god-daughter-dove-cutout-with-cross"

-description = "Confirmation cards personalised god daughter dove cutout with cross Celebrate her special day with a handmade  customised confirmation card crafted in Ireland.
-Thisexquisite card with a pretty dove and cross detail is perfect for your daughter, granddaughter,goddaughter, niece, sister, or sister-in-law, offering a unique keepsake to commemorate her Confirmation."
+description = "This goddaughter confirmation card is personalised with your confirmation card message.
+Also perfect for a daughter confirmation card, and has a dove cutout with cross."
 +++

-Confirmation cards personalised god daughter dove cutout with cross Celebrate her special day with a handmade customised confirmation card crafted in Ireland.
+Confirmation cards personalised god daughter dove cutout with cross.
+This goddaughter confirmation card is personalised with your confirmation card message.
+Also perfect for a daughter confirmation card, and has a dove cutout with cross.
+Celebrate her special day with a handmade customised confirmation card crafted in Ireland.
 This exquisite card with a pretty dove and cross detail is perfect for your daughter, granddaughter, goddaughter, niece, sister, or sister-in-law, offering a unique keepsake to commemorate her Confirmation.